ga-curriculum/doubly-linked-lists-in-java/doubly-linked-list-implementation/README.md

   - A **search** method to search and find a specific data item.
   - A **size** method to ascertain the number of nodes in the doubly linked list at any time during the program run.

+## Demo of a doubly linked list implementation
 ```java
 class DoublyLinkedList {
     private Node head;